openmrs/openmrs-contrib-rest-api-docs/source/includes/SystemSettings/system_settings.md

 ## System Setting Overview

 * System Settings are used to store module and system-wide settings.
-They primarily consist of a property name and a value and a description explaining how this property is being used
+They primarily consist of a property name and a value and a description explaining how this property is being used.

 * System Settings are configuration variables that can be modified without restarting or recompiling the application.
-They're useful when module code needs to refer to a value that's unique to a particular installation, such as a concept ID number or a file path
+They're useful when module code needs to refer to a value that's unique to a particular installation, such as a concept ID number or a file path.

 * some examples :
-     * system-wide setting: `Default Location` which specifies the name of the location to use as a system default
+     * system-wide setting: `Default Location` which specifies the name of the location to use as a system default.
-     * module-specific system setting: `Require Email as Username` is a system setting under the user module which accepts boolean type as a valid value
+     * module-specific system setting: `Require Email as Username` is a system setting under the user module which accepts boolean type as a valid value.

 ## Available operations for systemsetting type.